brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-01-occupy-the-internet-creates-virtual-tent-city-with-the-global-square.md

----
-layout: post
-title: Occupy the Internet creates virtual tent city with The Global Square
+# Occupy the Internet creates virtual tent city with The Global Square
----

 In a digital cry Occupy Wall Street is screaming 'Viva la Revolución!' with their new Facebook-like virtual stomping ground, The Global Square.
 The Global Square is the movement's new virtual Zuccotti Park, a place where Occupiers can squat virtually -- free from state and corporate intervention, they hope.